500 Pushups a Day for 1 Month Results: Why It Improves Endurance but Not Optimal for Chest Growth

-A woman with her hair pulled back into a ponytail is doing the 500 pushups a day challenge with her gloved hands on a blue mat in a gym while mid-pushup, wearing a light blue tank top and in the background are weight plates and box jumps stacked on the floor.
+A woman in a ponytail does the 500 pushups daily challenge on a blue gym mat, mid-pushup, wearing a light blue tank top and surrounded by weight plates and stacked box jumps.

 I did 500 pushups a day for 1 month because I was genuinely curious what would happen but in all honesty, the challenge didn’t get me a big chest and the before and after pictures below are a testament to that.